Republic of the Congo entry requirements for South Korea passport holders

 May be checked

 South Korean passport holders need a visa to enter the Republic of the Congo.
-You must arrange this before you travel — there are no visa-on-arrival or e-visa options for Korean nationals as of 2026.
+You must arrange this before you travel — there is no visa-on-arrival option for Korean nationals.
+Plan ahead and apply through the nearest Congolese embassy or consulate.

 Entry requirements